sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 <div class="note">

-If you're struct includes types that don't implement `Pod` and `Zeroable`, you'll need to implement these traits manually.
+If your struct includes types that don't implement `Pod` and `Zeroable`, you'll need to implement these traits manually.
 These traits don't require us to implement any methods, so we just need to use the following to get our code to work.

 ```rust
 unsafe impl bytemuck::Pod for Vertex {}